Thanks to all the students and teachers, and EXTRA SPECIAL thanks to those of you who voted for me!!

 Favourite thing to do in my job: Brain-storming, asking lots of questions and trying to solve my research puzzle.
 I love checking out what everybody else in my field is busy doing and seeing how their discoveries may help me solve my own little puzzle in a creative way!

-I aim to speed up the healing of broken bones by figuring out how to talk to stem cells.
+My Work: I aim to speed up the healing of broken bones by figuring out how to talk to stem cells.